slevey087/nashJS/README.md

 ## Installation

+If you haven't already, install [Node.js](https://nodejs.org/en/), which comes with the NPM package manager.

 To install using NPM on the command line:

 ```
 npm install nashjs
 ```

+Our favorite execution environment, rather than Node.js directly, is [ndb](https://github.com/GoogleChromeLabs/ndb).

 ## Usage

 `require("nashjs")` will return an object made up of various `nashJS` components.
 You can either use ES6 destructuring to seperate out the components you want: